 Main challenges of building and promoting food delivery apps

-Food delivery startups begin with the assumption that everyone likes delicious meals and the convenience of having them delivered to the door; but defining your startup’s target audience goes way beyond that.
-Within the food delivery industry, there are many types of services you can offer: you can deliver groceries (bread, milk, and eggs); you can deliver curated “menus” that fit a diet, along with the necessary ingredients (everything you need for Pad Thai, including the recipe); or you can deliver prepared foods (caesar salad, burgers and fries).
+Next, it’s time to decide on your target audience.
+Within the food delivery industry, there are many types of services you can offer: you can deliver groceries, deliver curated menus that fit a diet along with the necessary ingredients (everything you need for Pad Thai, including the recipe), or deliver prepared foods (Caesar salad, burgers, and fries).
 Each of these options meets the needs of a separate target audience.

 Who do the most successful food delivery apps target?